 What Can a Person Do If They Suffer From These Conditions?

 Clean up the Liver!
 Doing this while increasing your Omega 3 and 6 fats found in vegetables, nuts/seeds and seafood will go a long way toward naturally fighting off the painful effects of these arthritic conditions, as these products promote anti-inflammation.

 Have You Been Told You Have Liver Disease?

 If so, sitting down with Dr. Huntoon, who has 30 years of helping people reverse their Liver Disease would be important.
 He will help you understand everything about your liver and why it is not working properly.
 He will also help you restore normal function to your liver so that you do not continue to suffer.
 All of this can be done without medication.
 Something to strongly consider.

 If you suspect your liver is not functioning normally, you should discuss your symptoms with your doctor.
 Test can be run to determine the exact cause of your symptoms, and the severity of any damage that may have occurred.

 Working with Holistic Chiropractor who is well versed in all health concerns and has experience is helping to detoxify and support normal liver function becomes vital.
 Especially with all the health concerns associated with the liver.
 Allowing your liver time to rest and heal can be vital.
 You can support this detoxification process by making healthy lifestyle changes.
-First we would recommend to stop drinking alcohol while you only any detoxification program.
+First, we would recommend stopping drinking alcohol while you only any detoxification program.
 Second proper diet and exercise can be vital.
 By eating healthy, working out, and losing weight less strain is placed on your liver.
 This will allow your body to more easily purge the toxins from your system and speed your recovery.

 Click the link for a description of this week's show and a link to the podcast from: